shawntanaka/OU-Pairs-Trading-using-OKLO-and-NNE/README.md

 Day 4: Parameter Calibration.
 Derived Ornstein-Uhlenbeck parameters using Linear Regression.
 Watched a few videos on YouTube about Monte Carlo for quant finance.

 Day 5: Stochastic Simulation.
 Implemented Monte Carlo paths.
 Resolved `IndentationError` in the nested simulation loops.
 Visualized 100 potential "alternate realities" for the spread.

+Day 6: Identified a -10 Sigma structural break in the April 2026 data where NNE/OKLO permanently decoupled.
+Validated the model's failure against my real-world trading experience since the 05/2024 IPOs and used an Adaptive Moving Mean to track the new market regime.